List of Space Runaway Ideon characters: Harulu Ajiba

 The elder sister of Karala and daughter of Doba, the Supreme Commander of the Buff Clan military.
 A high-ranking member of the Buff Clan military, Harulu leads the pursuit of the Solo Ship and Ideon for much of the first half of the series.
 She views her younger sister as a traitor to the Buff Clan and despises her.
 Harulu's former lover is Daram Zuba and, while she doesn't seem too pleased with him in their only meeting in the series, she mourns his death and even goes as far to have a Buff Clan officer assassinated when she laughs at a video of him.
 When Harulu discovers that Karala is pregnant with a baby that is the key to controlling the Ide, she personally leads a team into the Solo Ship, where she murders Karala.
-Afterwards, Doba gives her command of the entire Buff Clan army, but in the battle, she is killed by a blast from the Ideon's Wave Leader Gun.
+Afterwards, subsequent to Doba’s decision, she is granted the command of the entire Buff Clan army.
+However, in the heat of the ensuing battle, both she and Kilarul, who was attempting to protect her, meet a tragic end.
+They are killed in the Combat Information Center of the Bairal Jin, which was navigating through subspace, by a blast of energy emanating from the Ideon’s Wave Leader Gun located in normal space.

 At the end of Be Invoked, her spirit is shown being carried by Daram.